 3.2.
 Adam & Eve Double Top

-This variation is characterized by two different-looking peaks.
-The first peak (“Adam”) is sharp and narrow, representing a sudden spike and rejection.
-The second peak (“Eve”) is wider and rounder, showing a slower, more gradual loss of momentum.
-This rounded top indicates that sellers are slowly taking control over a longer period.
+This variation is characterized by two distinct-looking peaks.
+The first peak (Adam) is sharp and narrow (V-shape), representing a sudden, violent rejection.
+The second peak (Eve) is wider and rounder (U-shape), showing a gradual loss of momentum.

 3.3.
 Wide Double Top

 Not all M-shapes result in a reversal.
-If the price pulls back from the second peak but finds support above the neckline, it may rally again.
+If the price pulls back from the second peak but finds support at or above the neckline, it may rally again.
 If it breaks above the resistance of the two peaks, the pattern has “failed.”
-Smart traders treat this failure as a powerful bullish continuation signal (often called a “BUST” pattern) and look to buy the breakout.

 4. How to Identify a Valid Double Top Pattern